 reWASD is a joystick mapper for Windows to work with various controllers.
 It allows you to remap paddles, adjust every single button, stick or trigger; create, save and share your personal configurations from easy-to-use and good-looking interface.

 There's another article about why reWASD is better than Xbox Elite app, and also it's way ahead than other similar tools.
 Let's learn and check it in action.

 How to use joystick mapper for Windows?

 - Download and install it first.

 - Connect your controller to PC.
-It will appear in reWASD, check the bottom of the window.
+Once connected, you will see the icon appear in the lower-left corner, and you need to pick the controller:

 - Create a new profile, the config creates automatically.
 Start remapping!